-Program statements belonging to dummy sections may be interspersed throughout the program or may be written as a unit. either case, the appropriate DSECT instruction should precede each set of statements.
-When multiple DSECT instructions with the No other assembler or machine instructions same name are encountered, the first is precede a START instruction, since START, considered to initiate the dummy section and the rest to continue it.
+Program statements belonging to dummy sections may be interspersed throughout the program or may be written as a unit.
+In either case, the appropriate DSECT instruction should precede each set of statements.
+When multiple DSECT instructions with the same name are encountered, the first is considered to initiate the dummy section and the rest to continue it.
 All assembler language instructions may occur within dummy sections.

 Symbols that name statements in a dummy section may be used in USING instructions.
-Therefore, they may be used in program elements (e.g., machine-instructions and definitions) that specify storage addresses.
+Therefore, they may be used in program elements (e.g., machine-instructions and data definitions) that specify storage addresses.
 An example illustrating the use of a dummy section appears subsequently under "Addressing Dummy Sections."